olebole/irafdoc/doc/imcoords.wcsedit.rst

   <p>
   WCSEDIT does not permit the user to edit any parameters encoded in the WATi_jjj keywords other than the five listed: wtype, axtype, units, label, and format.
-For example WCSEDIT cannot be used to edit the <tt>"speci"</tt> parameters used by the IRAF spectral reductions code <tt>"multispec"</tt> format.
+For example WCSEDIT cannot be used to edit the <span style="font-family: monospace;">"speci"</span> parameters used by the IRAF spectral reductions code <span style="font-family: monospace;">"multispec"</span> format.
 The spectral reduction code itself should be used to do this, although hfix can be used to fix a serious problem should it arise.
   </p>